j14s/ttrpg_notes/pc-backgrounds/README.md

 ## Info

-If you(my friends who might have access) want to use this part of the repo, just add a sub-directory to /pc-backgrounds/<your initials> and then add your PCs in markdown in your directory.
+If you(my friends who might have access) want to use this part of the repo, just add a sub-directory to /pc-backgrounds/your-initial-here and then add your PCs in markdown in your directory.
 Simple